Gravitational aspects of a new bumblebee black hole: Optical Geometry and Strong-Field Deflection Analysis

 The steps outlined above allow one to express the result in a closed analytic form.
 It is also worth noting that, once isolated, the regular part of the integral $I_{\text{Reg}}(r_{r_{c}})$ reproduces the Schwarzschild contribution and acquires additional corrections proportional to $\chi$, as expected from the structure of the metric.
 Substituting this expression into Eq.~(\ref{strgffddd}) leads directly to the strong–deflection formula for the bending angle, which reads: \ie

 \fe

 Figure \ref{alphachistrong} illustrates the behavior of the strong--field bending angle $a(b,\chi)$ for $M=1$ across several choices of the parameter $\chi$.
 The curves make clear that larger values of $\chi$ lead to a stronger deviation of light.
 A similar trend had already appeared in the weak--deflection analysis displayed in Fig. \ref{alphachi}, and the same qualitative behavior emerged in the geodesic trajectories discussed earlier.
-Taken together, these results indicate a consistent pattern: as the Lorentz--violating parameter increases, the bending of light becomes more pronounced, even in the strong--deflection regime.
+Taken together, these results indicate a consistent pattern: as the Lorentz--violating parameter increases, the bending of light becomes more pronounced, even in the strong--deflection regime. { The smooth deformation of the Schwarzschild geometry, governed by the same parameter in the weak and strong field regimes is a phenomenological useful pattern to be tested through precision measurements.}